MatthewDavidMiller/scripts/README.md

 # Linux Scripts:

+# Large Scripts:

+arch_linux_install.sh - Bash script to automate my install of Arch Linux.

+vpn_server_install.sh - Bash script to automate the install of my vpn server.

+vpn_server_configure.sh - Bash script to automate the configuration of my vpn server.

+# Small Scripts:

 apt_package_updates.sh - A bash script to update the packages on Debian based distros.

-arch_linux_install.sh - A bash script I wrote to automate my install of Arch Linux.

 arch_linux_packages.sh - Simple script to install some packages I use.